 How to Know Where to Go

 A guidebook might also be helpful if you like tourist attractions.
 Good ones will come equipped with a map or directions that will help you navigate the chaotic streets.
-For those who are uncomfortable with setting out and about on their own, India tours from Tour East Holidays are also available from major destinations throughout the country.
+For those who are uncomfortable with setting out and about on their own, India tours are also available from major destinations throughout the country.
 The hotspots could be based on tantalizing the senses with culinary activities, visiting humbling holy places, and/or checking out the diverse natural scenery.
 Plus, some guidebooks have lists of helpful sayings, expressions, and questions with phonetic spellings for pronunciation assistance.

 As is the case with any place in the world, India is not immune to thievery.
 This can be particularly prevalent if you stand out in the crowd.
 In order to safe guard yourself against any potential unpleasantness that comes with having your things go missing, it’s advisable to get a lock for your suitcase or bag.
 If you have a backpack, a PacSafe is a really great metal netting that locks to a rod or pole.
 That way, you can sleep on a bus or train in transit worry-free.